neherlab/pangraph/dev/design/annotate.md

 Three coordinate frames, traversed in order:

-1. **Genome / path coordinate** — what the GFF/GenBank feature is defined in.
+1. **Genome / path coordinate** — what the GFF feature is defined in.
 2. **Node-local coordinate** — position within a single node's slice of that genome.
 Genome→node is a direct subtraction of the node's path offset (`node.position.0`), plus a strand flip and modular arithmetic for circular paths.